HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-However, if you go with BOXT, due to their connection with Bosch, they’re going to be able to offer preferential rates meaning you get a Worcester boiler fitted at the same price (or lower) than equivalent brands.
+However, if you go with WarmZilla, due to their connection with most boiler manufacturers (and Worcester Bosch, too), they’re going to be able to offer preferential rates meaning you get a Worcester boiler fitted at the same price (or lower) than equivalent brands.

 And, that’s where we’d be putting our money.